mrtazz/gifs/README.md

 Storage place for all my favorite gifs.

-This is totally forked from [https://github.com/jglovier/gifs](), so go there for the source.
+This was originally forked from [https://github.com/jglovier/gifs]() but I removed the jekyll dependency.